LaCompte/Mazmoon/readme.md

-# Mazmoon (مضمون) - Modern Urdu Text Editor
+# Mazmoon (مضمون) - Open Source Office Suite for Urdu Language

-A modern, open-source text editor specifically designed for Urdu and Arabic script languages, combining the familiar typing experience of InPage with contemporary software architecture and Unicode standards.
+A modern, open-source office suite specifically designed for Urdu and Arabic script languages, combining the familiar typing experience of InPage with contemporary software architecture and Unicode standards.

 ## Project Vision